ZahraRazzaghi/Programming-training-site-project/README.md

 # Programming-training-site-project
-This project is written for the final semester project of Zanjan Technical and Vocational University
+This project is written for the final semester project of Zanjan Technical and Vocational University🌾